pandio-com/pandioml/guides/CREDIT-CARD-PIPELINE.md

 ## Generate Project Template

-`pandiocli generate credit_card`
+`pandiocli function generate --project_name credit_card`

 ## Open Template File In Your Editor Of Choice

-Let us create a model that attempts to guess the number of visitors that a restaurant will receive in a day based on the `RestaurantVisitorsDataset`
+Let us create a model that attempts to predict if a credit card transaction is fraud based on the dataset `examples/credit_card_dataset`

 This dataset has the following schema: